syntonyze/gerrit-migration-environment/gerrit/cutover/cut-over-primary-replica-3.6_to_3.7.md

-Cut over plan: migration from Gerrit version 3.6.4 to 3.7.2 ==
+Cut over plan: migration from Gerrit version 3.6.6 to 3.7.4 ==

-This migration is intended for a multi-site Gerrit installation having following
+This migration is intended for a primary/replica Gerrit.
-characteristics:

-* Runs Gerrit 3.6.4 in a multi-site setup

 Glossary
 ==

-* gerrit-X: the name of Gerrit primary number X in the multi site setup
 * primary: Gerrit instance receiving both read and write traffic
+* replica: Gerrit instance receiving only read traffic
 * git repositories: bare git repositories served by Gerrit stored in `gerrit.basePath`
 * caches: persistent H2 database files stored in the `$GERRIT_SITE/cache`